Chen Kugel: Tom Hurndall

-Gaza war and false claims of beheaded babies
+Gaza war and claims of beheaded babies

 During the Gaza war, Kugel in his role as Israel's chief forensic pathologist overseeing the investigation of 7 October bodies told The Economist that he had "seen the burnt, headless bodies of babies, although he could not say for certain whether they had been beheaded."

 In a piece in The Media Line focused on his work, Kugel again claimed that many of the bodies, including those of babies, were without heads.
 When asked if these had been decapitated, Kugel answered yes.
 He added that it was difficult to determine whether they had been decapitated before or after death, or whether their heads had been "cut off by knife or blown off by RPG".

 However Haaretz, citing sources including Israel's National Insurance Institute, kibbutz leaders and the police, reported that one baby was killed on 7 October; hit by a bullet when militants fired at the door of a family's safe room in kibbutz Be'eri.
 Haaretz concluded that any claims of beheaded babies were false.
 In a detailed investigation Le Monde also concluded claims of beheaded babies were false.